-- At the bottom go straight over The Avenue onto a grassy path going up a slope.
-At the top of the slope you come to a group of low grassy mounds.
+At the bottom go straight over The Avenue onto a faint grassy path going up a slope.
+At the top you come to a group of low grassy mounds.

-These Anglo-Saxon tumuli (burial grounds) date from around 600AD.
+These Anglo-Saxon tumuli (burial grounds) date from around AD 600.
 Off to the right is a Henry Moore sculpture “Standing Figure: Knife Edge”, placed here in 1979.

 On the right, Macartney House (with blue plaque) was the home of General Wolfe's parents.